shutas/dreamDO/exampleSite/content/english/_index.md

     - title : "Our services for students are always free of charge."
       images:
       - "images/service-3.png"
       content : "We do not charge even a single penny for any career services we provide to our student clients.
-We want you to dedicate your time searching for your dream careers instead of worrying about how to fund the search."
+We want you to dedicate your time searching for your dream career instead of worrying about how to fund the search."
       button:
         enable : false
         label : "Check it out"